 - Please ensure you will not need to visit the restroom during class activities.
 While this may not always be avoidable, it should not be a common occurrence.
 However, do not maintain a full bladder or suffer intestinal distress during training as a blow to these areas could be dangerous or result in an unfortunate event.

-Within Tensoku Ryu we have a standardized salutation that is performed at the beginning and end of each class and at the start of a Kata.
-A different salutation is used at the conclusion of Kata.
+Within Tensoku Ryu we have a standardized salutation that is performed at the beginning and end of each class and the start of a Kata.
+A different salutation is used at the end of a Kata.

 Our standardized salutation consists of the following sequence of events.